 Do things with, rather than for, your loved one.
 Support your loved one in sticking with his or her treatment plan.
-Don’t forget to take care of yourself.
+And don’t forget to take care of yourself.

 - It’s important for your loved one to keep scheduled medical appointments.
 This is true during episodes of illness and even when your loved one isn’t having symptoms.
 Offer to accompany your loved one to medical appointments to get information firsthand from the doctor